 Canton Ballet has been a member company since 1965 (first of NARB and now of RDA).
 It has been an honor company within the organization since 1984.

-Artistic Director Cassandra Crowley was a founding director of Regional Dance America, served on its national board of directors for fifteen years and is now a Director Emeritus.
+Artistic Director Cassandra Crowley is a founder of Regional Dance America and serves on its national board of directors.
+She is vice-president of Regional Dance America/Northeast.

 What is Adjudication?